SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

    - In Backoffice, in WCMS > Website > *your site*, click the WCMS Properties tab.
    - Set the WCMS Cockpit Preview URL to your Spartacus web site.
 For this example, it should point to `https://localhost:4200`.

-6. Ensure that the Spartacus site is whitelisted in Smartedit.
+6. Ensure that the Spartacus site is allowlisted in Smartedit.
 There are many ways to do this; see the SmartEdit documentation for more information.

    - Log onto SmartEdit as an administrator.

    - Click the Settings icon at top right.

-   - Scroll down to whiteListedStorefronts, and add the exact URL of the Spartacus storefront.
+   - Scroll down to `whiteListedStorefronts`, and add the exact URL of the Spartacus storefront.
       For this example, it is:

       ```